bitovi/academy/src/react/5-styling.md

 The good news is that all of the same styling techniques you're used to using as a web developer, will still work in React.
 You can you stylesheets, inline styling, and even extension languages like SASS or LESS.
 After all, react apps are just normal websites with some complicated JavaScript running in the background.

-Let's take a look at some of the ways we can go about styling React components and walkthrough some of the pros and cons of each.
+Let's take a look at some of the ways we can go about styling React components and walk-through some of the pros and cons of each.

 ### Inline styling